 The last time I was on-site at a customer was March 10, 2020.
-I usually spent about 20-40% of my time working from home.
+I usually spend about 20-40% of my time working from home.
 But working exclusively from home is something completely different.
 A new experience.
 After a year it’s time for a brief personal retrospection.

 Pretty obvious.
 I know.
 Anyhow, I’m spending more time with my wife.
 She also works from home, at least most of the time.
 It’s good to see that we get along well and spending more time together doesn’t become a problem.
-And I don’t miss dinners with her because I want to finish some task at work or avoid traffic jam or both.
+And I don’t miss dinners with her because I want to finish some task at work or avoid traffic jams or both.

 Our boys are 29 and 27 years old.
 Both are healthy.
 Our older son changed his career path and is working part-time while studying computer science.
 Overall he is doing quite well.
 It’s not that easy for our younger son who is a producer, musician and DJ.
 Berlin was a perfect place for his career.
 However, the party scene is pretty dead at the moment.
-However, we as parents are happy to help were we can.
+However, we as parents are happy to help where we can.
 When I hear about the problems other parents have with their younger children, pupering teenagers and the school, then I’d say we can be really happy.
 Proud parents, for sure.

 I spend much more time with our dog.
 I believe that my mood is generally better when he’s around.
 When I grab a fresh cup of coffee he demands his strokes or he can persuade me to play with him.
-Anyway he always makes me smile.
+Anyway, he always makes me smile.